Tandy2088/ChroSePyspider/README.md

 ### About GooglePatent.py
 GooglePatent.py is the source code which can run in Pyspider to crawl GooglePatent via Chrome+Selenium.
 Enjoy it!

+### About headless Chrome
+Add code `chrome_options.add_argument('headless')` in StartNewSession.py to run Chrome in headless mode, which can increase crawling speed.